Quick Verdict: Which Nervous System Regulation Tool Should You Choose First?

 Conclusion: Start Nervous System Regulation Today

 Burnout doesn’t disappear overnight.
-But by introducing small, physical signals of safety—through touch, sleep, connection, and support—you can retrain your body to relax.
+But by introducing small, physical signals of safety—through touch, sleep, connection, and support—you can give your body repeated signals of safety and recovery.

 Which tool does your nervous system need most right now?